Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

     ### Initial Design

-    Figma was used f0r initial design layout.
+    Figma was used fodesign r initial design layout.
 This can be view by clicking the link below (https://github.com/martinjohnson26/Milestone1/blob/master/assets/readmeimages/wireframe-milestone1.pdf)

 -   ### Colour scheme